Category: STD

 Medically reviewed by

-Sexually transmitted infections (STIs), also called as sexually transmitted diseases (STDs) are transmitted mainly through sex.
+Sexually transmitted infections (STIs), also called sexually transmitted diseases (STDs), are transmitted mainly through sex.
 Other forms of transmission include mother-to-baby transmission during pregnancy and delivery, through shared needles while injecting drugs, blood transfusions with infected blood, tattooing with non-sterile needles, close skin-to-skin contact with an infected person and so on.
-Toilet seats though,…
+Toilet seats, though, harbour…

 Herpes Simplex Virus (HSV) FAQs | The Facts and the Myths